 Café and restaurant

-The café Deli Marché Humanisten where you can buy hot beverages, sandwiches and snacks during the day is located on the ground floor.
+You can buy hot beverages, sandwiches and snacks during the day at Café Näckrosen located on the ground floor.
 One floor up is Restaurang Näckrosen where you can buy lunch.
-At the moment, these are closed to limit the spread of the coronavirus infection.

 Next to Humanisten is the Humanities Library, which has books and journals in the humanities and cultural sciences.
 It also contains the national library for gender studies, KvinnSam, donated collections and rarities, as well as old prints, manuscripts, ephemera, and audio and video recordings.